576-LTIN: Technology and Innovation

 - Lesson 4: Evaluation and Control of Organizational Innovations

-Students will be evaluated based on their participation in weekly online discussions (45%), weekly learning reflections (20%), and one case study/discussion assignment.
-(35%).
-To pass the course, students must achieve 60% or more on the weekly discussion component and 60% as a combined average on the other credit activities.
+Students will be evaluated based on their participation in two weekly online discussions (40%), two case study responses and discussions (40%), and weekly learning reflections.
+To pass the course, students must achieve 60% or more on the weekly discussion components and 60% as a combined average on the other credit activities.

 This four-week course is worth 1 credit of graduate-level study.